jtebert/lazy-baker/README.md

   - Get out: `exit`
 - If you want to copy the existing database from Heroku as a starting place, [follow these instructions](https://docs.juliaebert.com/programming/web#copy-heroku-database-locally-for-django-project)

-Run the server: `python3 manage.py runserver`
+Run the server: `python manage.py runserver`